 Within Ontario, the interdisciplinary palliative education certificate courses developed by the Southwestern Ontario Palliative Pain and Symptom Management Consultation Service serve as the gold standard for educating healthcare providers in palliative care.
 These courses are offered by palliative care professionals through Hospice Peterborough.

 Hospice Peterborough’s Palliative Pain and Symptom Management Consultation Service (PPSMCS) offers three courses every year.
-If you have any questions or require further information about the courses and when they are offered or to register please contact us by phone at (705) 742-4042 ext.
-344 or email firstname.lastname@example.org.
+If you have any questions or require further information about the courses and when they are offered please contact us at (705) 742-4042 ext.
+229 or email firstname.lastname@example.org.
 To register for an upcoming course please visit www.hospicepeterborough.org/registration.

 Core Fundamentals of Hospice Palliative Care is a certificate program for healthcare providers to develop comfort in discussing all aspects of dying and death.
 Participants will increase awareness of the eight domains of issues that may impact individuals and families living with or affected by life-threatening illness (i.e. disease management, physical, psychological, social, spiritual, practical, end-of-life care/death management and loss/grief).
 Formal caregivers are prepared and then challenged to apply strategies to facilitate change in the illness experiences of those that are dying.

 The course includes nine hours of classroom learning over six weeks and is based on a case-based and peer-to-peer learning model that includes reflective activities.
 Note: The Core Fundamentals of Hospice Palliative Care is a prerequisite for the Enhanced and CAPCE courses (see below).